History of Chelsea F.C. (1952–1983): Tommy Docherty

-The swinging sixties ushered in an era that saw football and inimitable style merge in the heart of London; with the fashionable King's Road at the heart of the swagger.
-Superstars of the time, including Michael Caine, Steve McQueen, Raquel Welch, Terence Stamp and Richard Attenborough (former Life Vice President of the club) were regularly seen at Stamford Bridge as the team became one of the most glamorous and fashionable in the country.
-A '60s Chelsea side that oozed charisma and class established the club as a big name for the first time, but ultimately failed to match its swagger with on-field triumphs, and endured several near-misses.
+During the 1960s, Chelsea became associated with London's popular culture, with King's Road close to the club's Stamford Bridge ground.
+Public figures of the period, including Michael Caine, Steve McQueen, Raquel Welch, Terence Stamp and Richard Attenborough (former Life Vice President of the club), were regularly seen at Stamford Bridge.
+The team became more prominent during the decade, but did not win the league and had several near-misses in domestic competitions.

-Docherty imposed a regime of strict discipline, sold off many of the club's older players, and replaced them with the new generation of talented youngsters emerging from the youth system, supplemented by some shrewd transfers.
-By the time he took over in January 1962, the team were already all but doomed to relegation and he used the time to experiment and plan for the future.
-Chelsea were duly relegated and in Docherty's first full season as manager he led them back to promotion as Second Division runners-up, secured with a crucial and hard-fought 1–0 win at rivals Sunderland (and a goal scored via Tommy Harmer's groin) and a 7–0 final day win over Portsmouth.
+Docherty imposed a regime of discipline, sold off many of the club's older players, and replaced them with the new generation of young players emerging from the youth system, supplemented by transfers.
+By the time he took over in January 1962, the team were in a difficult position and he used the time to experiment and plan for the future.
+Chelsea were relegated and in Docherty's first full season as manager he led them back to promotion as Second Division runners-up, secured with a 1–0 win at rivals Sunderland (and a goal scored via Tommy Harmer's groin) and a 7–0 final day win over Portsmouth.

-Chelsea thus returned to the First Division with a new, youthful team which included the uncompromising Ron "Chopper" Harris (who would set a club record of 795 senior appearances), goalkeeper Peter Bonetti, prolific goalscoring winger Bobby Tambling (whose 202 goals remained a club record until 2013), midfielder John Hollins, full-back Ken Shellito, striker Barry Bridges, winger Bert Murray and captain and playmaker Terry Venables, all products of the youth system.
-To these, Docherty added striker George Graham, left-back Eddie McCreadie and elegant defender Marvin Hinton for minimal fees to complete the Diamonds line-up – Docherty had referred to the team as his "little diamonds" during a TV documentary and the name stuck.
+Chelsea returned to the First Division with a young team which included Ron "Chopper" Harris (who would set a club record of 795 senior appearances), goalkeeper Peter Bonetti, goalscoring winger Bobby Tambling (whose 202 goals remained a club record until 2013), midfielder John Hollins, full-back Ken Shellito, striker Barry Bridges, winger Bert Murray and captain and playmaker Terry Venables, all products of the youth system.
+To these, Docherty added striker George Graham, left-back Eddie McCreadie and defender Marvin Hinton for minimal fees to complete the Diamonds line-up – Docherty had referred to the team as his "little diamonds" during a TV documentary and the name stuck.